sveinung/writings/maintainable_backbone_tests.md

 Now, for the next step in our test we need to handle the genre.
 However, choosing a genre is actually implemented as a `DropDownView`, so we don't want the `AddBookView` to have to much knowledge about the implementation.
-That only end up giving us problems in the long run, as we push knowledge about drop-down specific functionality into other tests.
+That only ends up causing problems in the long run, as we push knowledge about drop-down specific functionality into other tests.
 Therefore we have implemented a `dropDownViewPageObject` that deals with opening the drop-down and choosing options.

-Using the `dropDownViewPageObject` could look like this:
+Using the `dropDownViewPageObject` the test could look like this:

 ```diff
  function addBookViewPageObject($el) {